Mike Bartrum: Personal

 After retiring from his playing career, Bartrum returned to his home town of Pomeroy, Ohio, and started a Christian-based preschool.
 He also started flag football for the youth of the area and in November 2008 he was elected Meigs County Commissioner.
 In April 2012, Bartrum was named head football coach of his alma mater, Meigs High School.
+His son Ty plays defensive back for UCF Knights football.